oceanprotocol/docs/user-guides/asset-hosting/uploader.md

 ### What is Ocean Uploader?

-Uploader is designed to simplify the process of storring your assets on decentralized networks (such as [arweave](https://www.arweave.org/) and [filecoin](https://filecoin.io/)).
-It provides access to multiple secure, reliable, and cost-effective storage solutions in an easy to use UI and javascript library.
+Uploader is designed to simplify the process of storing your assets on decentralized networks (such as [arweave](https://www.arweave.org/) and [filecoin](https://filecoin.io/)).
+It provides access to multiple secure, reliable, and cost-effective storage solutions in an easy-to-use UI and JavaScript library.

 ### What decentralized storage options are available?

-Currently we support Arweave and we will soon be releasing Filecoin support.
-In the future we will also support multiple other options.
+Currently, we support Arweave and  IPFS.
+We may support other storage options in the future.

 ### How to store an asset on Arweave with [Ocean Uploader](https://uploader.oceanprotocol.com/)?